-Christmas is right around the corner and every year, people repeat the same rhetoric about Christmas.
-There is much opposition to this particular religious holiday from many people, secularist, atheist and others, mainly liberals that call for tolerance as long as it has nothing to do with Christianity, Jesus or the Bible.
+Christmas is right around the corner and every year we hear the same rhetoric.
+There is much opposition to this particular religious holiday from many people, secularist, atheist and others.
+Mainly from liberals that call for tolerance as long as it has nothing to do with Christianity, Jesus or the Bible.

 Christianity is under attack in this country and this year the same people come forward to speak out against the name of Christmas, the Christmas tree and other Christian symbols.
 To be honest, personally I do not believe that Christmas as we know it was celebrated by the early church or that the early church used a Christmas tree to commemorate the birth of Christ.

 I can’t find anything in the Bible that teaches the believers to celebrate Christmas i.e. the birth of Christ as we traditionally do in many places around the world.
 I do believe that it is a man-made holiday and that some aspects of it are rooted in ancient paganism, adopted by Constantine, who compromised with the world, mixing Christianity with Paganism.

 Many books have been written about this subject and people have discussed this issue for many years.
 I don’t really care to go into too many details about this.
 Christmas has been a longstanding tradition and I’m not opposed to it.